This post is available as a PDF download here.

 Source: Yahoo!
 Finance and Kenneth French Data Library.
 Calculations by Newfound Research.

 Quant Note: Why Does Estimation Error Matter?

-A fact of regression is that increasing estimation error in the “dependent” variables creates what is known as attenuation: a pull of estimates towards zero.
+A fact of regression is that increasing estimation error in the “independent” variables creates what is known as attenuation: a pull of estimates towards zero.
 Why?
 Consider a simple example: